-Assessment tasks 1 and 2 are assessed on a 100-point scale.
+Assessment tasks 1 is assessed on a 100-point scale.

-Assessment task 3 is assessed on a 100-point scale in three intervals:
+Assessment task 2 is assessed on a 100-point scale in three intervals:

-- Pass with distinction: 80% = 100 points.

-- Pass: 50% = 50 points.
+- Pass with distinction: 80% = 100 points. - Pass: 50% = 50 points.

 - Weak: 50% = 0 points.

 The student is responsible for completing the course's assessment tasks: that a sufficient amount of course points is earned and a passing course grade is obtained.
-The course's final assessment task can be taken twice: 1) during the course's first scheduled occasion; and, if a passing result (\geq 50 course points) was not achieved at the first occasion, 2) at the course's second, scheduled occasion.
+The course's final assessment task can be taken twice: 1) during the course's first scheduled occasion; and, if a passing result ( $\geq 50$ course points) was not achieved at the first occasion, 2) at the course's second, scheduled occasion.
 All other assessment tasks are offered once during the course.

-A passing grade (A-E) in the course is obtained when a student has achieved \geq 50 course points.
+A passing grade (A-E) in the course is obtained when a student has achieved $\geq 50$ course points.

-A failing grade (Fx or F) in the course is obtained when a student has not achieved \geq 50 course points:
+A failing grade (F) in the course is obtained when a student has not achieved $\geq 50$ course points: